JackyKLai/asl_calculator/README.md

 A simple c program that calculates the ASL (average shot length) given a .edl (Edit Decision Lists) file.

 # Installation
+**Compilation is a part of the installation process.
+Make sure to have gcc (or clang on Mac) installed beforehand.**

 Install:

     wget https://raw.githubusercontent.com/JackyKLai/asl_calculator/main/installation/install.sh